-- Paper 1 is one hour.
-It is 80 multiple-choice questions. - It has six sections and is worth 40 marks. - It tests your ability to use vocabulary appropriately.
-It also covers idioms and figurative language (example: metaphors), as well as grammar and structure.

-The following examples show you how to answer questions from Sections 1 to 4 of the examination.
+- 1. Quickly revise Paper 1: - Paper 1 is one hour. - It is 80 multiple-choice questions. - It has six sections. - It tests pupils' ability to use vocabulary appropriately. - It also covers idioms and figurative language (example: metaphors), as well as grammar and structure. - 2.
+Tell pupils that in today's lesson they are going to practise Sections 1 to 4 of WASSCE Paper 1. - 3.
+In the next lesson they will look at Sections 5 and 6.